RingierIMU/laravel-event-bus/README.md

 To make a Laravel Event dispatchable onto the bus you only need to have your event class extend the `Ringierimu\EventBus\Contracts\ShouldBroadcastToEventBus` interface.
-You then need to implement the `withServiceBusEventAs` method on the Event class; this will allow you to configure how the event will be sent to the bus as.
+You then need to implement the `toEventBus` method on the Event class; this will allow you to configure how the event will be sent to the bus as.
 E.g payload, eventType, action and so on.

 ```php